hashicorp/terraform-provider-google/website/docs/r/compute_target_https_proxy.html.markdown

   INTERNAL_SELF_MANAGED and which with EXTERNAL, EXTERNAL_MANAGED
   loadBalancingScheme consult ServerTlsPolicy documentation.
   If left blank, communications are not encrypted.
+  If you remove this field from your configuration at the same time as deleting or recreating a referenced ServerTlsPolicy resource, you will receive a resourceInUseByAnotherResource error.
+Use lifecycle.create_before_destroy within the ServerTlsPolicy resource to avoid this.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.